paul-grassi/800-63-3/sp800-63c/sec5_strength.md

 An assertion contains a set of claims or statements about an authenticated subscriber.
 Assertions can be categorized along multiple orthogonal dimensions, including the characteristics of using the assertion or the protections on the assertion itself.

-The core set of claims includes but is not limited to:
+The core set of claims MAY include (but is not limited to):

  - Issuer: an identifier for the party that issued the assertion (the CSP)
  - Subject: an identifier for the party that the assertion is about (the subscriber)